How To Apply Thermal Paste To A CPU

 One of the harder parts of this process is putting thermal paste on the CPU.
 It might seem easy, but when you have the processor in front of you, you might start asking yourself: How much should I use?
 Where do I put it?
 Is it too much?
 What if it spills?
 And other questions.

-To help you with this daunting task, we’ve made this extensive and informative guide for adding thermal paste to any CPU.
+To help you with this challenging task, we’ve made this extensive and instructional guide for adding thermal paste to any CPU.

 Table of ContentsShow